tildetown/rodo/README.md

 # Using rodo

-This section will guide you the various commands that rodo can use.
+This section will teach you how to use rodo's commands.

 This section assumes you have [installed rodo](#installing-rodo).